matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### HTTP Request Methods

 - Request methods, also known as verbs, are used to indicate the desired action to be performed.
-- GET - is a request for a resource:
+- GET - Is a request for a resource (html file, javascript, image, etc).
-    - GET - is used when you visit a website.
+- GET - Is used when you visit a website.
-- HEAD - is like GET, but only asks for meta information without the body.
+- HEAD - Is like a GET, but only asks for meta information without the body.
-- POST - is used to post data to the server.
+- POST - Is used to post data to the server.
-- POST is a create request.
+- POST - Is create request.
-- PUT - is a request for enclosed entity be stored at the supplied URI.
+- PUT - Is a request for enclosed entity be stored at the supplied URI.
 If the entity exists, it is expected to be updated.
-- PUT is a create or update request.
+- PUT - Is create or update request.
 - DELETE - Is a request to delete the specified resource.
 - TRACE - Will echo the received request.
 Can be used to see if request was altered by intermediate servers.
 - OPTIONS - Returns the HTTP methods supported by the server for the specified URL.
 - CONNECT - Converts the request to a transparent TCP/IP tunnel, typically for HTTPS through an unencrypted HTTP proxy.
 - PATCH - Applies partial modifications to the specified resource.

 ### Safe Methods